 - A Schedule Dedicated for Lucid Dreaming: Historically, it has been known that manipulating one’s sleep schedule, the core of polyphasic sleeping, helps with lucid dreaming.
 This form of polyphasic sleeping has its historical roots in Stephen LaBerge’s Exploring the World of Lucid Dreaming (1990) in the passage “How to Schedule Your Efforts for Best Results”.
 The schedule is known as Wake Back to Bed, or WBTB, and it is known to increase the chance of getting lucid dreams.

 Many people have been able to become lucid regularly simply from getting REM in their naps with no prior experience.
 This means that polyphasic sleep is potentially an easy way to get introduced to lucid dreaming.
+When choosing a polyphasic sleep schedule with the purpose of improving one’s lucid dreaming skills, a key point should be noted.
+As shown in the Polysurvey 2018 results and analysis, most REM filled naps occur in the morning, and only some during the afternoon.
+Because of that, different schedules make more sense to attempt than others, as shown below:

 I’ve chosen to try lucid dreaming – what now?